 A snowy winter gives excellent opportunities for working with composition.
 Different objects are not visible under the snow cover; there is no overload of the photo.
 It is essential to include something other than the white landscape in the shot.
 You can find places where there are objects that contrast with the background in shape or color.
 Or add them to the frame yourself.

 Snowfall creates a natural transition from a dark foreground to a light background.
 Snowflakes add dynamism and volume to photography.

 A handy tip for winter photography is to take advantage of the reflections seen on the icy surface.

-It is important to choose an image for the model that is in harmony with the snowy landscape.
-For girls, it is better to do a spectacular, but dim makeup.
+It is crucial to choose an image for the model that is in harmony with the snowy landscape.
+For girls, it is better to use light makeup.
 There should not be a lot of bright accents in the image.
-One or two is enough.
-For example, a scarf, gloves or shoes can be highlighted.
+Also, one or two props are enough.
+For example, a scarf, glove, or shoe can be highlighted.

 Morning is best for portraits in winter.